Using natural remedies such as medical-grade for minor burns, cuts, rashes, and bug bites is a common practice that’s been around for centuries.

 Yes, you can treat some minor burns at home with natural remedies, but before you do, you’ll want to understand the different types of burns.

-There are four primary burn classifications, according to the National Institute of General Medical Sciences.
+There are four primary burn classifications, according to the

 - First degree burns.
 These mild burns are painful and cause minor reddening of the outer layer of skin.